LearnersGuild/guide/General/Onboarding.md

 We use these Trello boards to centralize important guild-wide information.
 Join by clicking on the links below:

-1. **Space Roles**: a place where we capture and fill roles needed to keep our space running smoothly.
-One house will own the "core space roles" each month.
-This doesn’t mean you shouldn’t pitch in to keep our shared space clean!
-This responsibility is shared by all of us: [https://trello.com/invite/b/P6NuDGZH/f8dd29da8c1632d53ce4cdd5fcdb1ad8/lg-space-roles](https://trello.com/invite/b/P6NuDGZH/f8dd29da8c1632d53ce4cdd5fcdb1ad8/lg-space-roles)
+1. **Space Roles**: a place where we capture and fill roles needed to keep our space clean and running smoothly.
+Every month a different house is responsible for taking care of the "core space roles."
+That doesn’t mean you shouldn’t pitch in to keep our shared space clean though - keeping the Guild clean is a shared responsibility: [https://trello.com/invite/b/P6NuDGZH/f8dd29da8c1632d53ce4cdd5fcdb1ad8/lg-space-roles](https://trello.com/invite/b/P6NuDGZH/f8dd29da8c1632d53ce4cdd5fcdb1ad8/lg-space-roles)

 2. **Space Agreements**: read more about these in the pinned post in the \#space channel: [https://trello.com/invite/b/KlCe030a/e568feb3c017b11ba8cfa08c471e12b2/lg-spaceagreements](https://trello.com/invite/b/KlCe030a/e568feb3c017b11ba8cfa08c471e12b2/lg-spaceagreements)